logivad/ng-constants-json-loader/README.md

 # ng-constants-json-loader for webpack

-This loader transforms json object into angular module with constants.
+Transform javascript object from json file into an angular module with constants.
 Each key from the given json object will create a separate constant.

 ## Installation